diekololababs/diekololababs/README.md

 - 👋 Hi, I’m @Diekolola
-- 👀An accomplished Data Analyst proficient in SQL, Excel, Power BI, and Python.
+- 👀A Data Analyst proficient in SQL, Excel, Power BI, and Python.

 📌 Skills